Who (might have) met whom

 • 1852 - 1931: Albert Michelson icon

-Albert Abraham Michelson (19/12/1852 - 9/5/1931) was an American physicist, recipient of the Nobel Prize in Physics in 1907, known for inventing the Michelson interferometer and proposing the Michelson stellar interferometer.
+Albert Abraham Michelson (19/12/1852 - 9/5/1931) was an American physicist, recipient of the Nobel Prize in Physics in 1907, known for performing the Michelson–Morley experiment and performing the Michelson–Gale–Pearson experiment.

 • 1853 - 1928: Hendrik Lorentz icon